-Grand–Saline was not physically devastated by the recent 7.0 Earthquake, but the ripple effects will be felt for a long time.
+Grand–Saline was not physically devastated by the recent 7.0 earthquake, but the ripple effects will be felt for a long time.
 Rev. Alerte tells me many families are flooding his hometown to flee the devastation.
-Therefore, the need for a Jr. High School is even more urgent as many children, orphans — Haiti’s future — are immigrating to Rev. Alerte’s hometown for refuge, schooling and hope.
+Therefore, the need for a junior high school is even more urgent as many children, orphans — Haiti’s future — are immigrating to Rev. Alerte’s hometown for refuge, schooling and hope.

-Go Inspire Go’s youngest volunteer, New Jersey high school student, Julian Cohen and his friend Jamie Cahn, was moved by Rev. Alerte’s story and captured it on video for you to see:
+Go Inspire Go’s youngest volunteer, New Jersey high school student Julian Cohen, and his friend Jamie Cahn were moved by Rev. Alerte’s story and captured it on video for you to see:

 Rev. Alerte is also working with the Red Cross in New Jersey to collect, money, food, clothes and other resources for his community in Grande-Saline.
 He plans to visit to his hometown at the end of February to oversee construction and connect with his community.